shreyapatil9480/project-management-analytics-case-study/README.md

 ## About

 Created as part of a portfolio-building exercise for business analysts, program managers, and data analysts seeking to demonstrate data exploration and predictive modeling skills on a synthetic project management dataset.

+## Notes

+This update demonstrates a pull request workflow by adding a notes section to the README.